-- 1. Select items in the centre column and drag them into any text file.
+- 1. Select items in the centre column and drag them into any text field.
 Zotero will automatically create a formatted bibliography. - 2.
-To copy citations instead of references, hold down Shift at the start of the drag. - 3.
-To configure your Quick Copy preferences go to Zotero > Settings > Export.
+To copy citations instead of references, hold down Shift at the start of the drag. - To configure your Quick Copy preferences, open the Zotero Settings menu and select Export.